Quantum Information Scrambling in Quantum Many-body Scarred Systems: Abstract

 \section{Abstract}

-Quantum many-body scarred systems host special non-thermal eigenstates which support periodic revival dynamics and weakly break the ergodicity.
-In this paper, we study the quantum information scrambling dynamics in quantum many-body scarred systems, with a focus on the ``PXP" model.
+Quantum many-body scarred systems host special non-thermal eigenstates that support periodic revival dynamics and weakly break the ergodicity.
+Here, we study the quantum information scrambling dynamics in quantum many-body scarred systems, with a focus on the ``PXP" model.
 We use the out-of-time-ordered correlator (OTOC) and Holevo information as measures of the information scrambling, and apply an efficient numerical method based on matrix product operators to compute them up to $41$ spins.
 We find that both the OTOC and Holevo information exhibit a linear light cone and periodic oscillations inside the light cone for initial states within the scarred subspace, which is in sharp contrast to thermal or many-body localized systems.
+The periodic revivals of OTOCs and Holevo information signify unusual breakdown of quantum chaos and are not equivalent to the revival dynamics of state fidelity or local observables studied in the previous literature.
 To explain the formation of the linear light cone structure, we provide a perturbation-type calculation based on a phenomenological model.
 In addition, we demonstrate that the OTOC and Holevo information dynamics of the ``PXP" model can be measured using the Rydberg-atom quantum simulators with current experimental technologies, and numerically identify the measurable signatures using experimental parameters.